-50 Facts that will blow your mind
+50 Amazing Facts that will blow your mind

 These 50 facts will blow your mind!